osu-crypto/libOTe/AUDIT.md

   by -1.9% and the malicious test by -0.4%.
 - At one million OTs, the final malicious path measured +0.7%, within run noise.
   The rejected separate full-size workspace measured +3.1% and was removed.

+## AUD-174: Quasi-cyclic FFT calls accessed block storage through u64 lvalues

+Status: fixed

+Affected code:

+- `QuasiCyclicCode::dualEncode()`.
+- The `FFTPoly` encode and decode interfaces used by the quasi-cyclic encoder.

+Concern:

+The quasi-cyclic encoder constructed `u64` spans over live `block` storage for public polynomial generation, FFT input, and decoded FFT output.
+The buffers had the correct size and alignment, but `u64` is not a permitted alias for a `block` object.

+Impact:

+An optimizer using the C++ aliasing and lifetime rules could corrupt public polynomials, transposed input polynomials, or decoded products.
+This could produce incorrect quasi-cyclic encodings used by Silent OT.

+Resolution:

+`FFTPoly` now accepts block spans directly.
+Its block overloads feed the same padded encode workspace and the same final decode copy through object- representation access, so they add no memory pass.
+Public random polynomials use a real aligned `u64` buffer.
+The quasi-cyclic encoder no longer uses `spanCast<u64>`.

+Verification:

+- The bit-polynomial and Silent quasi-cyclic OT tests pass in the dedicated bit-polynomial build.
+- A seven-run interleaved sequential A/B benchmark measured 977.2 ms for the original QC path and 980.6 ms for the fixed path (+0.35%).

+## AUD-175: PPRF tree nodes were overlaid on block-vector storage

+Status: fixed

+Affected code:

+- `pprf::allocateExpandTree()`.
+- The regular PPRF sender and receiver expansion buffers.

+Concern:

+PPRF allocated its tree as individual `block` objects and then accessed that storage through fabricated `AlignedArray<block, 8>` objects.
+All contained blocks were live, and bounds and alignment were correct, but the aggregate tree-node objects had not been created in that storage.

+Impact:

+No supported-platform failure was observed.
+Formally, an optimizer could use the aggregate lifetime mismatch while transforming tree expansion, producing incorrect PPRF seeds and downstream Silent-protocol output.

+Resolution:

+The backing buffers now contain aligned eight-block tree nodes directly.
+The allocation has the same byte size and alignment, and the fixed-width AES and tree-expansion loops are unchanged.
+No copy, allocation, or runtime check was added to the expansion loop.

+Verification:

+- The complete regular and stationary PPRF test set passes in Release AVX2 and scalar builds.
+- A nine-run interleaved sequential A/B benchmark measured 1,441.9 ms for the original PPRF path and 1,453.0 ms for the fixed path (+0.77%).